Colombina’s World Class system delivers six-fold return on ROI through autonomous work teams

-|Having started as a small confectionery concern nearly 90 years ago, Colombina is today a global, diversified food and candy manufacturer and an icon of the Latin American business landscape.
+Having started as a small confectionery concern nearly 90 years ago, Colombina is today a global, diversified food and candy manufacturer and an icon of the Latin American business landscape.
 To meet growing international demand and stay ahead of its competitors, Colombina introduced Colombina World Class in 2014, a best practice system supported by the TRACC Solution.
-Today the system is an indispensable instrument that enables knowledge transfer through best practice implementation.|
+Today the system is an indispensable instrument that enables knowledge transfer through best practice implementation.

-Following Colombina’s meteoric growth in Latin America and the rest of the world, the management team soon realised that stiff market competition requires the continuous development of products and processes to meet the increasingly demanding quality standards of the customer.
+Following Colombina’s meteoric growth in Latin America and the rest of the world, the management team soon realized that stiff market competition requires the continuous development of products and processes to meet the increasingly demanding quality standards of the customer.
 Increased demand of raw materials, growing pressure on the regulatory environment, and the scarcity of natural resources intensified the already fierce competition.

 These influences prompted the group to automate most of the production lines at its main plant in La Paila, some 130km north of Cali, Colombia.
-The production lines incorporate the latest technologies designed to minimise the risk of human error.
-To maximise the plant’s efficiency, in terms of both cost and sustainability, Colombina’s executive team required a system to enable knowledge transfer through best practice implementation, most notably at operator and front-line manufacturing level.
+The production lines incorporate the latest technologies designed to minimize the risk of human error.
+To maximize the plant’s efficiency, in terms of both cost and sustainability, Colombina’s executive team required a system to enable knowledge transfer through best practice implementation, most notably at operator and front-line manufacturing level.
 The undertaking was daunting to say the least – the La Paila plant employs nearly 2 400 people and production takes place across three shifts.

 One of the management team’s resolutions was to remove all barriers between themselves and the workforce with the intention of creating core work teams defined by cooperation and autonomy.
 In 2014, the company introduced Colombina World Class – a best practice system based on the TRACC Solution.
-The core aim of the system was to help focus all employees – both operational and administrative – on the strategic objectives of the organisation to ensure its survival and growth.
+The core aim of the system was to help focus all employees – both operational and administrative – on the strategic objectives of the organization to ensure its survival and growth.

 The introduction of the Leading and Managing Change best practice immediately challenged the status quo.
 An implementation task force comprising a multidisciplinary group drawn from Production, Maintenance, Quality and Planning was appointed to develop a detailed implementation plan of each practice in their scope of action.
 The new way of work soon resulted in a leadership culture driven by constant performance management and root cause analysis.